-A student who decides not to take part in a Master's course for which he has already registered, has to withdraw from that course until the first Friday of the quarter in which the course is offered.
-A student can withdrawal from a course in Osiris using the deregister link.
+- 1. A student who decides not to take part in a Master's course for which he has already registered, has to withdraw from that course until the first Friday of the quarter in which the course is offered.
+A student can withdrawal from a course in theMyTUDelftapp using the de-register link. - 2.
+A student who has withdrawn from a course and wishes to take it at a following opportunity must re-register for the course in accordance with the provisions of Article 16a.